pipe-cd/pipecd/docs/rfcs/0007-deployment-chain.md

 ![image](assets/deployment-chain-commit-diff.png)

 This issue can be avoided by ensuring all changes required for all applications are provided in the same commit but it is tricky and hard for users to keep that way.
 Besides, if the applications' configurations are stored in separated repositories from start, the commit-ish for those changes are always different.
-We may need to require users to ensure all changes for applications will be provided in the same commit (in case of using single configuration repo) or make changes for each to be triggered applications as the last commit of their configuration repository to avoid that issue.
+We may need to require users to ensure all changes for applications will be provided in the same commit (in case of using single configuration repo) or make changes for each to be triggered application as the last commit of their configuration repository to avoid that issue.